 The final, and most profound way to escape an existential breakdown is to contemplate and meditate on the inevitability of your own death.

 You are going to die.
 Everyone you love is going to die.
 Everyone who pisses you off right now is going to die too.
 We all are.
 It’s simply the human condition.

 Life, when looked at objectively, is nothing more than survival, having sex and terminal disease.

 … And that is exactly what makes this life free and beautiful.

-The fact that we are all going to die is not depressing, but liberating you of your existential crisis.
+The fact that we are all going to die is not depressing, but liberating you of your existential breakdown.

 If there are only two things we know for certain–we are alive right now and one day we won’t be–we really only have two choices.

 First, we can opt out of existence and decide that our existential angst is a disease without a cure.